gklyne/I-D/app/app.md

 Status: provisional

 Applications/protocols that use this protocol:
-  Hypermedia-consuming application that handle archives.
+  Hypermedia-consuming application that handle archives or packages.

 Contact: Stian Soiland-Reyes <stain@apache.org>